artmeta1/GraphsProject/README.md

 # Open DOT files using DOT utilites

-Once you've created the files using the project debugging
+Once you've created the files using the project debugging in VS

 ![image](https://github.com/artmeta1/GraphsProject/assets/138626312/3453e443-37a2-4427-945e-fa54b62f1d94)